-- the ASCII icon selects ASCII mode.
+- ASCII icon (🔛) selects ASCII mode.

 - the Binary icon selects Binary mode.

-- the Auto mode icon automatically selects the mode indicated by the filename.
+- Auto mode () automatically selects the mode indicated by the filename.
 Auto mode displays the file type as unknown or as a type you know to be incorrect, select the correct type by clicking one of the other icons.